avivrosenberg/avivr.net-quartz/content/Posts/2019-10-17 MLE, MAP and Bayesian Regression.md

 ### Maximum a posteriori estimation (MAP)

-One thing that might perhaps seem un-intuitive above the MLE approach, is that we're maximizing the probability of observing the data we have, given some model parameters.
+One thing that might seem un-intuitive above the MLE approach, is that we're maximizing the probability of observing the data we have, given some model parameters.
 But in practice, what we face with supervised learning is the other way around: we are *given* the dataset $\mat{S}$, and want to estimate the most probable model parameters $\vec{\theta}$.

 In other words, it seems to make more sense to maximize the probability of the parameters given the data, i.e. $p(\vec{\theta}|\mat{S})$.
 Such an estimate is known as maximum a posteriori, or MAP.